TheoEfthymiadis/Comic-Book-Database/Step1-PostgreSQL/README.txt

 goodreads_book_authors.json.gz:
 https://drive.google.com/uc?id=19cdwyXwfXx_HDIgxXaHzH0mrx8nMyLvC

-Move these files to your cloned repository.
+Move these files to the Step1-PostgreSQL folder of your cloned repository.
 Do not unzip them!

 5) Run the parser.py script.
 This parser will read the three files along with the Comic_Book_Users_Orders.xlsx file and generate a new file named: 'data-import.sql'.